Simply enter your roof dimensions, type of roof as well as approximate pitch, to get an accurate roof replacement cost estimate.

 - Medium Low Slope - Roof Pitch of 3 or 4

-Step 4: Choose roof type: Gable, Hip or Mansard Roof.
-For a Mansard Roof, Choose Roof Run or height of the mansard.
+Step 4: Choose roof typeYou have the option of selecting: Gable, Hip or Mansard Roof.
+For a Mansard, choose the roof run or height of the mansard.
 See the diagram below:

-Note: Mansard roofs are pretty much "walls" that are built at an angle, and have a FLAT roof in the middle, which is not being calculated here.
+Note: Mansard roofs are pretty much "walls" that are built at an angle, and have a FLAT roof in the middle, which is not included here.
 Only the sloped wall part is being calculated.

 The RUN of a Mansard Roof is the distance from the top to bottom edges.
 This is the primary measurement used in mansard calculation, and you need to enter the correct number to get accurate results.

 Step 5: Click the "CALCULATE" button.Results will appear below.
 They include: